 Collard greens are classified as brassica or cruciferous vegetables alongside broccoli, cabbage, Brussels sprouts, and bok choy.
 The collard greens calories vary depending on your preparation method.

 They have few calories when eaten raw and if taken in soups, boiled, or smoothies.
 However, be sure to use other low-calorie ingredients if you are on a weight loss diet plan.
-Similarly, get professional help before adding these greens to your meal plan.
+Similarly, get professional help before adding these greens to your meal plan, and talk to your doctor if you are on blood thinning medications.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!